-Anyone who lives here already will know that Northern Ireland offers a high quality of life.
+Those of you who live here already will know that Northern Ireland offers a high quality of life.
 Small enough to get around easily (you can cross Northern Ireland by car in about 2 hours) but big enough to offer a great way of life and an amazing variety of experiences and activities.
 For those of you thinking about relocating, there are lots of brilliant reasons to consider living here.